rls-p4/SciDBR/README.md

 Developers please note that R CMD check-style unit tests are skipped unless a system environment variable named SCIDB\_TEST\_HOST is set to the host name or I.P. address of SciDB.
 See the tests directory for test code.

+GitHub branch policy: the "laboratory" branch is for new ideas that have a good chance of making it into the CRAN package, but all tests might not yet pass.
+The "master" branch should pass all `R CMD check` tests against the current R-devel version of R on all platforms.

 ## Wiki
 Check out (and feel free to contribute to) examples in the wiki pages for